TANZOS is based at the Gallagher Academy of Performing Arts at the University of Waikato Hamilton Campus

 Known for her down-to earth character and incredible generosity, Dame Malvina established the Dame Malvina Major Foundation in 1991 in recognition of what she had been given as a young singer to allow her to follow her dream of becoming an opera star.
 Today her vision to “Share the Dream” continues to underpin everything the Foundation does to support young New Zealanders across the whole spectrum of the performing arts.

-TANZOS has been developed and designed in consultation with practitioners in Aotearoa and globally by our Dame Malvina Major Chair in Opera, Madeleine Pierard.
+TANZOS has been developed and designed in consultation with practitioners in Aotearoa and globally by our Dame Malvina Major Chair in Opera and Director, Madeleine Pierard.